Old Manor Hospital, Salisbury: Founding and early history

 When the Wiltshire County Asylum had become established in the 1860s, pauper patients resident in Wiltshire were transferred there, but patient numbers were maintained by taking pauper patients from Portsmouth and Middlesex unions.

 The Prince of Wales (later Edward VII) visited Fisherton House during the autumn of 1870.
 The local paper announced the visit thus:

 A large ballroom had been constructed in 1868/69 as a patients' social activities room.
 This was used on at least one occasion as a venue for a concert for the entertainment of the prince and his entourage.

 Working and visiting at Fisherton Asylum was not without hazard.
-In 1873 Mr Robert Wilfred S Lutwidge, uncle of Charles Lutwidge Dodgson, was visiting the asylum with others in his capacity of Commissioner in Lunacy when he was attacked by a patient and later died.
+In 1873 Robert Wilfred Skeffington Lutwidge, uncle of Charles Lutwidge Dodgson (author Lewis Carroll), was visiting the asylum with others in his capacity of Commissioner in Lunacy when he was attacked by a patient and later died.
 William McCave had pretended to be asleep and when Lutwidge passed he struck him in the head with a large nail, he claimed his motive was to attain transfer to Broadmoor Hospital.

-In 1877–78 Dr John Lush, then superintendent, sat on a parliamentary Select Committee enquiring into the Lunacy Act so far as regards security afforded by it against violations of personal liberty.
+In 1877–78 Dr John Lush, then superintendent, sat on a parliamentary select committee enquiring into the Lunacy Act so far as regards security afforded by it against violations of personal liberty.

-From 1878–90 Fisherton House was licensed to receive 672 patients, some of whom were paupers, some were private, and some were criminal lunatics.
+From 1878 to 1890 Fisherton House was licensed to receive 672 patients, some of whom were paupers, some were private, and some were criminal lunatics.
 This made it the largest private madhouse ever to have existed in the United Kingdom.

 In 1880 a number of patients at Fisherton House from Portsea Island Union Workhouse area (later St Mary's Hospital) were transferred to the newly opened Portsmouth Lunatic Asylum (later St James Hospital).

 In the late 19th century it was not unusual to have children confined in the asylum.
 There is evidence in records that children were sent from the London and Birmingham unions for care at Fisherton Asylum.
 One young man survived for two years and another was discharged after one year.

 A further report in 1896 notes 669 patients in the asylum; the licence permitted 672.
-There were 135 private patients and 534 paupers paid for by local authorities.
+There were 135 private patients, and 534 paupers paid for by local authorities.
 Among the pauper patients were 263 who were charged to London unions, 263 to West Sussex and 29 to Canterbury in Kent, some 140 miles distant.
 The commonest reason for their presence was full asylums locally.
 The inspectors noted some unexplained bruising of some patients, seclusion was still being used, the giving of "white medicine" was condemned and concern was expressed about washing facilities, smelly bathrooms and lack of ventilation.
-Richard Tanner Finch was still the Medical Superintendent.
+Richard Tanner Finch (1857–1921) was surgeon and asylum manager from at least 1891, and was recorded as the medical superintendent in 1901.